vishnu601/jalscan-sih/README.md

 ## 👨‍💻 Team

 **Developed for Smart India Hackathon 2024**
-- **Vishnu M** - Lead Developer & Architect

 ---

 ## 📄 License

-This project is developed for educational and demonstration purposes for the Smart India Hackathon 2024.
+This project is developed for educational and demonstration purposes for the Smart India Hackathon 2025.

 ---